 Make sure your touring kayak has a comfortable seat with adjustable foot pedals and maybe thigh braces to make those longer paddle days more tolerable.

-Sit-In Vs. Sit-On-Top Kayaks
+Sit-In Vs. Sit-On-Top Kayaks for Fat Guys

 The two primary kayak design types, there are several differences between the two models.